-Many people are familiar with the concept of a “Secret Santa” gift exchange during the holidays where people agree to participate in several days of gift giving.
-The idea is that the participants don’t know who is giving the gifts each day until the final day and the “Secret Santa” is reveled.
+Many people are familiar with the concept of a “Secret Santa” gift exchange during the holidays, where people agree to participate in several days of gift-giving.
+The idea is that the participants don’t know who is giving the gifts each day until the final day when the Secret Santa is revealed.

-Here’s a new twist on an old idea; since Valentine’s Day is all about expressing love, consider setting up a Secret Valentine’s gift exchange with a group of friends, co-workers or family members the week preceding Valentine’s Day on February 14th.
-With the December holiday’s all but a memory and winter in full swing the concept of a gift exchange that doesn’t involve an “over the top” attitude is a welcome one.
+Here’s a new twist on an old idea: Since Valentine’s Day is all about expressing love, consider setting up a Secret Valentine’s gift exchange with a group of friends, co-workers, or family members the week preceding Valentine’s Day on February 14th.
+With the December holidays all but a memory and winter in full swing, the concept of a gift exchange that doesn’t involve an “over the top” attitude is a welcome one.

 Things You Will Need to Get Started:

 It is simple to arrange the Secret Valentine exchange program if you follow these tips:

 - Have one person coordinate the names of participants, and have that person notify each participant who they will be gifting throughout the week.

 - Invite your potential participants in mid to late January to join in the fun in order for them to purchase or make the gifts that they will be giving.

 - Each participant will be assigned someone in the exchange to give a small daily gift to over the four work days leading up to Valentine’s Day and one bigger gift for the final day of the exchange (more on the final day later).

 A suggested dollar limit should be agreed upon by all participants at the start of the exchange.
 This helps set the tone for the exchange.
 Typically, the participants should agree on a total dollar amount for the entire exchange (say $20.00) so as to encourage lots of participants to join in.